top of page

-Sculpture and photography are two vectors of Oleg Podberezni’s creative activity
+Sculpture and photography are the two primary vectors of Oleg Podberezni’s creative practice

-Michail Borisov, a curator and art critic; chief redactor of the magazine "100 % Krasniy"
+Michail Borisov, a curator and art critic; former chief editor of the magazine 100% Krasniy

 Exhibitions

-1992 The State Russian Museum.
-St. Petersburg, Russian Federation
+1991 – Solo sculpture exhibition at the State Russian Museum, St. Petersburg, Russian Federation

-1993 Central Exhibition Hall Manege.
-St. Petersburg, Russian Federation
+1993 – Exhibition at the Central Exhibition Hall Manege, St. Petersburg, Russian Federation

 Publications and Interviews